 UI is the first point of interaction between a user and a brand, so it should be included in your overall customer experience (CX) strategy.
 It covers the visual aspect of a product, and the UI design process involves improving the visual presentation, including typography, fonts, images, and other visual elements.

 A UI designer works with design research, branding, design systems, and brand positioning to enhance the look and catch the user's attention.
 Responsiveness, interactivity, and prototyping also come under the domain of UI design.

 What is User Experience (UX)?

 UX is more about optimizing the product to user satisfaction to enhance their digital experience.
 Improving usability, accessibility, ease, and enjoyability are the main goals of the UX.
 It focuses on the elements responsible for smooth user interaction with the product.
 Speed optimization is one example of enhancing the UX.

-According to Dzone a user won't wait more than three seconds for an app to open and they will discard 80 percent of their apps after single use due to an inadequate UX.
+According to Dzone, users won't wait more than three seconds for an app to open, and they will discard 80 percent of their apps after single use due to an inadequate UX.

-A good UX design starts with a strategic plan that ensures the perfect alignment of the business goals.
+A good UX design starts with a strategic plan that perfectly aligns with the business goals.
 A UX designer tries to build of problem-solving model based on the user data and incorporate the solutions in the architecture and the wireframing.
-It also involves testing the prototype with the users and analyzing that data to make the product better.
+It also involves testing the prototype with the users and analyzing that data to improve the product.

 Some of the metrics used to measure the UX are:

-- Success rate: The percentage of users that completes a specific task or goal that you want them to complete .
+- Success rate: The percentage of users that complete a specific task or goal that you want them to complete.

 - Abandonment rate: The percentage of users who give up completing a task.